DanAnastasyev/RuSimpleSentEval/README.md

 ```

 ### Data Preprocessing
 Everything here is written in the assumption that you are running it from the `solution` folder.
+Sorry, I was a bit lazy to configure it ~anyhow~ better.
-Btw, you can skip the first five steps and use the data from the [downloads](https://github.com/DanAnastasyev/RuSimpleSentEval#downloads) section.
+However, you can skip these steps and use the data from the [downloads](https://github.com/DanAnastasyev/RuSimpleSentEval#downloads) section.

 1. Specify the following environment variables:
 ```bash